MountainGold/SAMM-Sui-Evaluation/README.md

 ### Build sui and sui-test-validators
 cd sui
-cargo build --bin sui-test-validator sui --release
+cargo build --bin sui-test-validator --release

+### Then, turn to the SAMM-evaluation folder for further instructions